-- Grand Mercure Auckland: Located across from Britomart, this hotel overlooks the harbour and the city, depending on which side of the building you stay.
-It also features elegant, sophisticated décor and spacious rooms that help you feel at home.
+- Grand Mercure Auckland: This luxury hotel is located across from Britomart.
+It hotel overlooks the harbour and the city, depending on which side of the building you stay.
+The Grand Mercure also features elegant, sophisticated décor and spacious rooms that help you feel at home.
 In the evening, enjoy views of the waterfront from the hotel’s onsite restaurant.

-✔ Best neighbourhood in Auckland for families and a quieter vibe
+✔ Top neighbourhood to stay in Auckland for families and a quieter vibe

-Located east of downtown, Parnell is an affluent neighbourhood with a laid back atmosphere.
+Located east of downtown, Parnell is an affluent neighbourhood with a laid-back atmosphere.
 It’s more of a sleepy suburb, despite its close distance to the main harbour.
-Families and those wanting to escape the bustling of downtown Auckland should enjoy the laid back streets of Parnell.
+Families and those wanting to escape the bustle of downtown Auckland will enjoy the chilled-out streets of Parnell.

-It’s known for its variety of upscale restaurants and boutiques, but also offers additional attractions.
-You’ll find several footpaths and biking trails that take you across the parks and into Auckland Domain.
+Parnell is known for its variety of upscale restaurants and boutiques.
+You’ll also discover several footpaths and biking trails here.
+The trails will take you across the parks and into Auckland Domain.